ArcadiusM/Basic-Data-Processing-Assignment/README.md

+### Author: Arkadiusz Modzelewski
 # Basic-Data-Processing-Assignment

-Solution to the basic data processing assignment
+This repo contains solution to the basic data processing assignment